vsouza/awesome-ios/README.md

 * [AVXCAssets-Generator](https://github.com/angelvasa/AVXCAssets-Generator) - AVXCAssets Generator takes path for your assets images and creates appiconset and imageset for you in just one click :large_orange_diamond:
 * [Peek](https://github.com/shaps80/Peek) - Take a Peek at your application. :large_orange_diamond:
 * [SourceKitten](https://github.com/jpsim/SourceKitten) - An adorable little framework and command line tool for interacting with SourceKit. :large_orange_diamond:
-* [Localizations](https://github.com/athiercelin/localizations) - OS X app that manages localizations of Xcode projects. :large_orange_diamond:
+* [Localizations](https://github.com/athiercelin/localizations) - macOS app that manages localizations of Xcode projects. :large_orange_diamond:
 * [xcbuild](https://github.com/facebook/xcbuild) - Xcode-compatible build tool.
 * [XcodeIssueGenerator](https://github.com/doubleencore/XcodeIssueGenerator) - An executable that can be placed in a Run Script Build Phase that marks comments like // TODO: or // SERIOUS: as warnings or errors so they display in the Xcode Issue Navigator. :large_orange_diamond:
 * [SwiftCompilationPerformanceReporter](https://github.com/tumblr/SwiftCompilationPerformanceReporter) - Generate automated reports for slow Swift compilation paths in specific targets :large_orange_diamond:
 * [BuildTimeAnalyzer](https://github.com/RobertGummesson/BuildTimeAnalyzer-for-Xcode) - Build Time Analyzer for Swift :large_orange_diamond:
 * [Duration](https://github.com/SwiftStudies/Duration) - A simple Swift package for measuring and reporting the time taken for operations :large_orange_diamond:
 * [Benchmark](https://github.com/WorldDownTown/Benchmark) - The Benchmark⏲ module provides methods to measure and report the time used to execute Swift code. :large_orange_diamond:
-* [MBAssetsImporter](https://github.com/MatiBot/MBAssetsImporter) - Import assets from Panoramio or from your OS X file system with their metadata to your iOS simulator (Swift 2.0) :large_orange_diamond:
+* [MBAssetsImporter](https://github.com/MatiBot/MBAssetsImporter) - Import assets from Panoramio or from your macOS file system with their metadata to your iOS simulator (Swift 2.0) :large_orange_diamond:
-* [Realm Browser](https://github.com/realm/realm-browser-osx) - Realm Browser is a Mac OS X utility to open and modify realm database files.
+* [Realm Browser](https://github.com/realm/realm-browser-osx) - Realm Browser is a macOS utility to open and modify realm database files.
 * [SuperDelegate](https://github.com/square/SuperDelegate) – SuperDelegate provides a clean application delegate interface and protects you from bugs in the application lifecycle.
 * [fastlane-plugin-appicon](https://github.com/KrauseFx/fastlane-plugin-appicon) - Generate required icon sizes and iconset from a master application icon.
 * [infer](https://github.com/facebook/infer) - A static analyzer for Java, C and Objective-C.